Lessons from the Raising of Lazarus

 Pin me for later!

-As Jesus approached the tomb, he asked that the stone be moved away.
-Martha warns him that Lazarus has been dead for 4 days, and there would be a “bad odor” (v39)
+As Jesus approached the tomb of Lazarus, He said, “Take away the stone.”
+Martha warns him that Lazarus has been dead for 4 days, and there would be a “bad odor.” (v39)

 Jesus gently reminds her, “Did I not tell you that if you believed, you would see the glory of God?” (v40)

-As they rolled the stone away, Jesus looked up to heaven and thanked his Father for always hearing him.
+As they rolled the stone away, Jesus looked up to heaven and thanked his Father-

-He was thankful that each person standing there would see this miracle and have the opportunity to believe that his Father had sent him.
+He was thankful that each person standing there would see this miracle of Lazarus and have the opportunity to believe in Him as the Son of God.
 He would restore the life of his friend and show his authority and power to grant eternal life through resurrection.

-Suddenly Jesus called out in a loud voice, “Lazarus, come out!” (v43) Lazarus miraculously appears with his grave clothes still on.
-Jesus tells them to remove the strips of cloth and “let him go.”
+Suddenly Jesus called out in a loud voice, “Lazarus, come out!” (v43) Lazarus miraculously appears with all the strips of burial cloth still on.
+Jesus instructs them to remove the strips of cloth and “let him go.”

 Reflections: